CLCStriders/striders/_posts/2017-05-14-clc-striders-awards-2016-2017.md

   - Awards
   - News
 ---
 Well done and congratulations to all those who won awards for 2016-2017.
-This year&#8217;s winners are:
+This year's winners are:

 Male Cross-Country Athlete:  Will Ferguson